Making homemade hamburger buns is easy if you plan ahead. Your guests will be so impressed to learn your soft, fluffy buns are homemade!

 - 1 teaspoon sesame seeds or other bun topping, as needed

-Stir together yeast, 1/2 cup flour and water in the bowl of a stand mixer or a large bowl.
+- Stir together yeast, water and ½ cup flour in the bowl of a stand mixer or a large bowl.
 Let sit until mixture becomes foamy, 10-15 minutes.

-Form dough into a ball and brush lightly with oil.
-Place in a lightly oiled bowl and let rise for about 2 hours.
+- Form dough into a smooth ball and brush lightly with oil.
+Place in a lightly oiled bowl and let rise for about 2 hours, until doubled in size.

-Form dough into a thick rope and cut into 8-14 pieces (see note).
+- Form dough into a log and cut into 8-14 pieces (see note).
 Work with 1 piece of dough at a time, and keep the remainder covered.
 Form each piece into a ball, tucking the ends underneath.
 Slightly flatten the ball with the palm of your hand.
-Place dough patties on a baking sheet lined with parchment about 1/2" apart.
+Place dough patties on a baking sheet lined with parchment paper or a silicone baking mat about ½" apart.
 Allow to rise about 1 hour, until doubled.